saisantoshdachepally/-ITC-Financial-Analysis/README.md

-# -ITC-Financial-Analysis

-Use Case: ITC Financial Analysis with AI Scraping & LLM Integration Overview
+📊 ITC Financial Analysis with AI Scraping & LLM Integration 🧠 Overview
-This project allows users to search through  ITC Financial Analysis questions and answers using semantic search.
-It leverages LangChain and Chroma to process text embeddings and retrieve the most relevant answers based on user queries.
+This project enables users to explore ITC's financial data through intelligent question-answering using semantic search and large language models (LLMs).
+By scraping and embedding ITC’s financial reports, press releases, and stock data, users can ask questions like:

+What was ITC’s revenue in 2024?

+Is ITC’s revenue trending upward (2023 vs. 2024)?

+The system retrieves the most relevant context and provides intelligent answers using modern AI techniques.

+🚀 Features
-The app provides an interactive interface where users can input a query, and it returns the most relevant documents (questions, answers) based on semantic search using SentenceTransformers and ChromaDB.
+🔍 Semantic Search: Retrieves the most relevant documents using SentenceTransformer embeddings and ChromaDB.

+📑 PDF Scraping: Tavily API scrapes ITC financial data from web sources.

+🌐 Interactive Web Interface: Built using Streamlit for user-friendly querying and result visualization.

+📦 Document Storage: Stores extracted content and embeddings in ChromaDB and SQLite.

+🧠 Model Integration: Uses Sentence-Transformers and LLMs for understanding and answering queries.

+⚡ Fast Retrieval: Optimized querying using Chroma vector store for speed and relevance.

+📈 Financial Reasoning: Capable of answering questions about trends, revenue, stock prices, and profitability.

-Technologies Used
+🛠️ Technologies Used
-Tavily API: this api used for the scrapping the pdfs
+Tavily API: For scraping PDFs and extracting text from ITC’s investor pages.

-Streamlit: Web framework for building the interactive app.
+Streamlit: For creating the interactive web interface.

-LangChain: To build the pipeline for semantic search.
+LangChain: For building the retrieval-based QA pipeline.

+ChromaDB: As a local vector database for embedding storage and similarity search.

-ChromaDB: For storing and querying the document embeddings.
+SQLite: For storing raw document text and metadata.

-Sentence-Transformers: For generating text embeddings from the documents.
+Sentence-Transformers: For converting text content into high-dimensional semantic embeddings.

-Google Generative AI Embeddings: For generating embeddings of the documents and queries.
+Google Generative AI (or Hugging Face Transformers): For optional LLM-based question answering and summarization.

-Features
-Tavily API: this api used for the scrapping the pdfs

-Interactive Web Interface: Built using Streamlit.

-Semantic Search: Provides relevant answers to user queries using embedding-based search with ChromaDB.
+🧪 Example Questions
+🧾 What was ITC’s revenue in 2024?

+💰 What was ITC’s profitability in 2023?

+📈 Is ITC’s revenue trending upward (2023 vs. 2024)?

+📉 What was ITC’s stock price on May 10, 2025?

+🔄 Workflow
+Scrape Documents → Using Tavily API to fetch PDFs and HTML content from ITC’s investor portal.

+Extract & Clean Text → Convert PDF/HTML content to plain text.

+Generate Embeddings → Use SentenceTransformer or Google AI to embed documents.

-Document Storage: Stores document embeddings and metadata in ChromaDB for fast retrieval.
+Store in ChromaDB → Save document embeddings with metadata for retrieval.

-Model Integration: Uses Google Generative AI model for embedding-based search.
+Build Streamlit App → Let users ask natural language questions.

+Retrieve + Respond → Return answers using nearest neighbors + optional LLM summarization.